executors/executors/explanatory.md

 enumerating the resources of a system and querying the underlying resources of a particular execution context.

-### Heterogeneity

-Contemporary execution resources are heterogeneous.
+**Heterogeneity.** Contemporary execution resources are heterogeneous.
 CPU cores, lightweight CPU cores, SIMD units, GPU cores, operating system runtimes, embedded runtimes, and database runtimes are examples.
 Heterogeneity of resources often manifests in non-standard C++ programming models as programmer-visible versioned functions